JunYuHuang/eloquent-javascript-code/README.md

 # eloquent-javascript-code

-Repository of coding exercises and projects from the book Eloquent JavaScript [3rd Edition] by Marin Haverbeke that I will complete.
+Repository of coding exercises and projects from the book Eloquent JavaScript [3rd Edition] by Marijn Haverbeke that I will complete.